 The LPGA's Anti-Doping Program (the "Program") was developed in cooperation with the major world golf organizations to protect the integrity inherent in the sport of golf and to ensure the health and safety of all players.
-Currently, all LPGA and Symetra Tour members are bound by the Program.
-Additionally, any player who participates in a LPGA and/or Symetra Tour co-sponsored, sanctioned, approved or coordinated tournament is bound by the Program.
+Currently, all LPGA and Epson Tour members are bound by the Program.
+Additionally, any player who participates in a LPGA and/or Epson Tour co-sponsored, sanctioned, approved or coordinated tournament is bound by the Program (this includes, but is not limited to, Q-School, Q-Series, Monday qualifiers and any other qualifying tournaments).